 It’s more famous and close-by sibling, Stonehenge, may get all the attention, but Avebury is the best stone circle to visit if you’re travelling in England with a dog.
 While dogs are not surprisingly not allowed at Stonehenge (unless you make do with a view from a nearby field, ideally with binoculars), at Avebury it’s a different story.

 This map is getting a little old, but is still a good starting point for your explorations.
-Alternatively, join one of the regular walking tours, who would probably be happy to also have your dog join in.
-And don’t forget to include your dog in some street art photos for your gram!
+Alternatively, join one of the regular walking tours, who would probably be happy to have your dog join the group.
+And don’t forget to include your dog in some street art photos for Instagram!